alephium/docs/docs/5min-overview.md

 30M tokens (3%) 🧑‍💻 **Treasury & Team**.
 Locked on-chain for 3 years, and vested quarterly.

 860M tokens (86%) 🌊 **Mining Rewards**.
-These tokens will be used for mining rewards over years.
+These tokens will be used for mining rewards over the next ~80 years.
 They ensure the processing of transactions and the execution of smart contracts on the Alephium blockchain.

 In addition, half of the transaction fees are burned with each block and Proof of Less Work enables internal mining cost through burning when the hashrate and energy consumption are significantly high.